theupdateframework/taps/tap4.md

 previously, with TUF performing the necessary verification of repository metadata.

-In order to avoid accidental denial-of-service attacks when multiple repositories sign the same targets, these repositories should coordinate to be sure they are signing the same targets metadata (i.e., length and hashes).
+In order to avoid accidental denial-of-service attacks when multiple repositories sign the same targets, there must be a coordinated effort to ensure all are signing the same targets metadata (i.e., length and hashes).

 # Backwards Compatibility